pronajitdey/Emergency-Helpline-Website/README.md

 # Emergency Helpline Website

-The website provides Emergency Helpline Numbers and on calling, it will send the user's current location.
+The website provides Emergency Helpline Numbers and lets you call the authorities directly.